philouail/HUMAN_Ring_Trial/README.md

 # HUMAN_Ring_Trial

-This repo is to group the analysis of the Ring trial study which is part of the HUMAN doctoral network main studies.
+This repository contains the analysis for the **Ring Trial study**, which is part of the HUMAN Doctoral Network's main research efforts.

-The study is defined as such:

-Within HUMAN, we would like to understand better where the differences between different LC-MS setups used for metabolomics come from.
-Therefore, different setups are compared using different methods.
-First, each participating laboratory uses a specific method in “daily” laboratory business.
-Second, a standardized method using the same column and gradient is used.
-Therefore, a total of 83 mixtures will be analyzed twice: by a “HUMAN reference method” and by a lab specific method.
-In the first step for comparison of the methods and laboratories, mixtures obtained from the MetaSci metabolite standard library are measured.
-Since the ground truth (number and identity of metabolite) is known, we can compare the different chromatographic methods within a laboratory and compare the different LC-MS setups from different laboratories using the standardized method.
+## Study Overview

+The goal of the study is to better understand the sources of variability between different LC-MS setups used in metabolomics.
+Specifically, we compare multiple LC-MS methods across various laboratories:

+1.  **Lab-Specific Method**: Each participating lab analyzes mixtures using their own standard, everyday LC-MS protocol.
+2.  **HUMAN Reference Method**: All labs also analyze the same mixtures using a standardized method, with a common column and gradient.

+### Experimental Design

+-   A total of **83 mixtures** from the MetaSci metabolite standard library will be analyzed by each lab.
+-   Each mixture is measured **twice**:
+    -   Once using the **lab-specific method**
+    -   Once using the **HUMAN reference method**

+Because the ground truth (i.e., the identity and number of metabolites) is known, we can: - Compare chromatographic methods **within** each lab - Compare LC-MS setups **between** labs using the standardized method

+## Data analysis worflow

-The first step of this would be to automatise the library building as much as possible.
+The first phase focuses on **automating the library-building process** as much as possible.

+### Preprocessing

-each lab will have their own preprocessing files which will output a certain number of object used in the library building.
+-   Each lab will have their own **preprocessing scripts**.

-The library file however will be common to all. and will generate 2 csv files as well as a number of plot to help in library building and making informed choice in case of ambiguity.
+-   These scripts generate intermediate objects required for library construction.
+-   While preprocessing files are quite similar across labs, **they must be run step by step**, as intermediate outputs will help determine necessary parameters for the library.

+### Library Building

+-   The **library-building scripts are shared and common** across all labs.
+-   They take the preprocessed objects as input and produce:
+    -   **Two final CSV files**
+    -   **Several diagnostic plots** to support decision-making and resolve ambiguities in metabolite identification.

+> ⚠️ **Note:** The intermediate outputs from the library-building scripts are
+> not intended for direct use or inspection.
+Only the **final CSVs and plots**
+> are relevant for library review and finalization.

+##